titumozammel/operational-silence-framework/README.md

 **The objective is not to make people work harder.**

-**The objective is to recover Human Energy by eliminating recurring operational demand.**
+**The objective is to eliminate recurring operational demand so Human Energy can be redirected toward meaningful execution, innovation, and value creation.**

 ---

-# Framework Formula
+## Framework Formula

 ```text
 Operational Silence Framework